Rolandisimo/blog/articles/10-i-should-know-this.md

 You're not stupid.
 You're hurt.
 However, being vulnerable and opening up is a frightening and herculean task.
 Sometimes it's easier to use potentially damaging logic for such situations and disregard the feelings.

 Ah what's the big deal anyways, right?
 Right?
 Trust me.
-It becomes a big deal when you want it the least.
+It becomes a big deal when you want it the least if you don't address your feelings honestly.

 <hr />